Robasban/ml-purdue-reading-group/notes/9-25-25-byte-latent-transformer.md

 ## Summary

 ## Notes
-Tokenization - splitting text up into units to be easier to process
+- Tokenization: splitting text up into units to be easier to process
+  - Many languages do not have orthographic words (spaces between words)
+  - The number of words in a language grows endlessly